Leonidas-Kontoulis/Leonidas-Kontoulis/README.md

 - 👋 Hi, I’m @Leonidas-Kontoulis
-- 👀 I’m interested in Databases
+- 👀 I’m interested in Databases and the cloud
-- 🌱 I’m currently learning Big Data Clusters on SQL Server
+- 🌱 I’m currently learning Databricks
-- 💞️ I’m looking to collaborate on Database Research
+- 💞️ I’m looking to collaborate on Database Systems Research
 - 📫 How to reach me - LinkedIn:https://www.linkedin.com/in/leonidaskontoulis/  email: leokontoulis@gmail.com

 <!---